bacula-web/bacula-web/website/docs/about/index.md

 * it's easy to install (you just need a LAMP server and a valid connection to your Bacula catalog)
 * it contains a lot of information into a single page (have a look on your last jobs for example)

-and what's not ?
+## What's not?

 If you're looking for a tool able to manage Bacula like bat, Bacula-Web might not the right tool (yet).

-I'd advise to have a look on Bweb, baculum, BAT or Bacula Webmin plugin instead.
+I'd advise having a look on Bweb, baculum, Bacularis, BAT or Bacula Webmin plugin instead.

 ## The project history

-Bacula-Web was originally created and developed by Juan-Luis Frances Jimenez.
+Bacula-Web was originally created and developed by Juan-Luis Frances Jimenez, who did a fantastic job.
-He made a very nice work.

-Since the end of 2010, I was officially designed the official maintainer by Kern S. and Eric B. for this project.
+Since the end of 2010, I was officially designated the official maintainer by Kern S. and Eric B. for this project.

 ### Project timeline

 **2004 - 2008**

-Bacula-Web has been firstly created around 2004 by Juan Luis Frances.
+Bacula-Web was first created around 2004 by Juan Luis Frances.
-He made a really fantastic work and provide to the community a very nice tool that provide useful information about Bacula backup jobs, pools and volumes.
+He made a really fantastic work and provided to the community with a very nice tool that provide useful information about Bacula backup jobs, pools, and volumes.

-Then from 2004 to 2008, the  project was maintained by Juan Luis Frances making bug fixes and improvements.
+Then, from 2004 to 2008, the  project was maintained by Juan Luis Frances, making bug fixes and improvements.

 **2010 - the project revival**

 *Why reviving this project ?*

-Since November 2010, this project got a new official maintainer and a new beginning.
+Since November 2010, this project has had a new official maintainer and a new beginning.

-Since several years, I use Bacula for personal and professional purpose.
+For several years, I have been using Bacula for personal and professional purposes.

-Then I was looking for a web based tool which can provide me useful information about last backup jobs, pools usage, volumes, etc.
+Then I was looking for a web-based tool that could provide me with useful information about last backup jobs, pools usage, volumes, etc.

-My first look were on webacula and bweb which are very good tool to use and features full but they look maybe pretty much not easy to install and configure.
+My first look was on webacula and bweb, which are very good tools to use and features full but they look maybe pretty much not easy to install and configure.
-Then, I've found Bacula-Web which at this time, wasn't maintained since few years.
+Then, I've found Bacula-Web, which at this time, wasn't maintained for a few years.

 After I've submitted some patches to Bacula developers, I proposed to become the official maintainer of this project.
-So the project revival started on July 2010.
+So the project revival started in July 2010.

+I do use Bacula-Web for personal usage every single day, and the idea was simply to share those improvements with the Bacula community

 ## Third-party tools and libraries

-Bacula-Web use the following tools and libraries Bacula-Web uses the following tools and libraries.
+Bacula-Web uses the following tools and libraries.

 | Component                                                    | License           |